MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

   dry.gain.value = 1 - filterValue          // doing the opposite of wet
 ```

 Here ‘FilterValue’ is the fader variable.
 Lines below it attaches this variable to the ‘dry’ and ‘wet’ nodes gain.
 The -1 on the dry line inverts the 0-1 range so it does the opposite gain fade to the wet value.
 This creates a crossfade effect – the fader in the middle it will be 0.5 and 0.5 each, or 0.7 and 0.3. the value of both nodes together will always be 1, wherever it is on the slider.
+This code was referenced from <a href="https://www.w3.org/TR/webaudio/." target="_blank">W3</a>

 ```javascript
   dry = context.createGain();